-Cabot Options Trading Pro Strategies - Cabot Wealth Network
+Cabot Options Trader Pro Strategies

 Options Trading Strategy 3: Put Purchase

 A put purchase is used when a decline in the price of the underlying asset is expected.
-This strategy is the purchase of a put at a specific strike price with unlimited potential for profits.
+This strategy is the purchase of a put at a specific strike price, with the strike less the premium paid representing the maximum profit should the underlying go to zero.
 The maximum loss on this trade is the amount of premium paid.

 For example, the purchase of the XYZ 100 put for $1 would only risk the $1 paid.
 If the stock were to close at $100 or above at expiration, the put would expire worthless.
 If the stock were to go below $99, the holder of this put would make $100 per contract purchased per point below $99.

-Options Trading Strategy 4: Put-Write
+Options Trading Strategy 4: Put Sale

-A put-write is used when a rise in the price of the underlying asset is expected.
+A put sale is used when a rise in the price of the underlying asset is expected.

 This strategy is the sale of a put at a specific strike price with the potential for loss till the stock hits zero.
-The maximum gained on this trade is the amount of premium received.
+The maximum gain on this trade is the amount of premium received.

 For example, the sale of the XYZ 100 strike put for $1 would collect a maximum of $1 if the stock were to close above $100 at expiration.
 If the stock were to go below $99, the seller of the put would lose $100 per contract sold until the stock hit zero.